Tofu Ground Beef

 Use in any dish you’d use ground beef in, except burger patties.
 It simply won’t bind together.
 But any sort of crumbled beef application, this stuff will absolutely shine in!

-I’ve been enjoying it all week in tacos, you can add it to pasta sauce, stir-fries over rice and in sloppy joes of course!
+I’ve been enjoying it all week in Tacos, you can add it to a Bolognese, stir-fries over rice and in Sloppy Joes of course!
 The possibilities are pretty endless and you can really let your imagination go wild!

 It’s a really simple recipe too that comes together relatively quickly!